skdrake02/BIOL3070-Drake/Warm-up-mosquitoes-SydneyDrake.md

 # ABSTRACT

-Fill in abstract at the end after we have finished the methods, results, discussion, conclusions and know what our data “says”.
+Our study focuses on the relationship between several species of Utah birds and the West Nile Virus (WNV), an endemic disease in the United States.
+Avian species act as hosts, carrying the disease in their blood, and potentially passing it onto humans through mosquitoes.
+In this study, mosquitoes were trapped and collected at several locations, and DNA was obtained through PCR and sequencing.
+This data allowed the identification of the species the mosquitoes were feeding on, allowing for an analysis on what species were being fed on the most.
+Additionally, statistic tests were run, testing the relationship between house finches and the presence and prevalence of the WNV to determine if there is a correlation between the house finch and the WNV.
+A positive correlation was found with a high significance, leading to a conclusion that there is a positive correlation between the two.

 # BACKGROUND

-The West Nile Virus (WNV) has been endemic in mainland United States since the late 1900s and has since achieved endemic status.
-Spread of this disease has been linked to mosquitoes and carried by birds.
+The West Nile Virus (WNV) has been endemic in mainland United States since the late 1990s and has since achieved endemic status.
+Spread of this disease has been linked to mosquitoes and often carried by birds.
-Specific species of birds have been shown to have high viremia of the WNV, making them a common host and link in human infection with this disease.
+Specific species of birds have been shown to have high viremia of the WNV when infected, making them a common host and link in human infection with this disease.
+Notably, the house finch is believed to be particularly susceptible to this disease, and has a high potential of passing it onto mosquitoes.

 This study is focused on the link between House Finches and human WNV cases.
 Mosquito blood meal was taken from several locations, and data was compiled on those carrying the WNV and from what animal they took blood from.
 With the blood samples, PCR was performed and the resulting DNA was sequenced.
-Our hypothesis addresses the extent of WNV cases in House Finches specifically, and their likelihood of passing the disease onto humans.
+Our hypothesis addresses and quantifies the extent of WNV cases in House Finches specifically, and their likelihood of passing the disease onto humans.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column